Botlhale-AI/docusaurus/docs/0 - Platform/bot-builder/2 - Entities.md

 11. A pop-up window appears, prompting you to enter a role for your entity.

 ![create entity role](https://botlhale-ai-assets.s3.amazonaws.com/doc-imgs/create-entity-role.png)
-12. Fill in the required informtion and click `Create entity role`.
+12. Fill in the required information and click `Create entity role`.
 Repeat the process again to add as many roles as needed.

 13. Your entity roles are created and they appear in a list on the Entity roles tab.